cedricwalter/blockchain-consensus/README.md

 # Proof of Work (PoW)
+PoW was originally invented as a means to combat spam if you make it computationally expensive to send email then spamming would be cost prohibitive while still being almost free for a normal user to send email.

 Bitcoin, which made the blockchain technology popular, developed the so-called Proof of Work (PoW) algorithm.
 In principle, each participant on the Bitcoin network can participate in the block generation.
 In order to confirm the transaction and enter a block into the blockchain, a miner has to provide an answer, or a proof, to a specific challenge.
 Miners use PoW to validate transactions and mining new coins, but its main goal is to block potential cyber-attacks or suspicious activities within the network.

-Each time a miner confirms a transaction, he is rewarded with Bitcoin(s).
-The disadvantage of this algorithm is that it consumes large quantities of electricity.
+In cryptocurrency networks, “miners” are special nodes that perform the PoW calculation on a set of transactions plus the hash of the previous block to generate the next block in the blockchain.
+Since the block contains the hash of the previous block, changing a historical block would require regenerating all of the subsequent blocks.
+Regenerating all the hashes would be computationally intensive and would require a lot of energy – and energy isn’t free.
+It would also be time consuming.
+The process of proving work and generating blocks is called ”mining”.
+Miners are rewarded for this work with newly minted coins adding to the total supply.

 1. Transactions are bundled together in form of blocks.
 2. Miners verify the transactions within the blocks as legitimate.